shakfu/cyfaust/scripts/README.md

 # cyfaust scripts

-This folder contains some python and shell scripts which may be run directly or triggered by the Makefile.
+This folder contains some python and shell scripts which may be run directly or triggered by a Makefile or other frontend.

 ## Required

+### manage.py

-- `manage.py`: main cross-platform cyfaust project mgmt script which can be used directly or called by the `Makefile` frontend in the case of macos and linux as well as the github workflows.
+The main cross-platform cyfaust project builder script which can be used directly by all supported platforms or called by the `Makefile` frontend in the case of macOS or Linux. the `taskfile.yml` frontend in the case of Windows, or in github workflows.

 ```bash
 usage: manage.py [-h] [-v]  ...